- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 Expats relocating with their families in tow do not need to worry about how their kids will fare in Calgary.
 In addition to being a wonderfully safe city, Calgary also boasts an enviable school system, good healthcare and a wonderful range of multi-generational activities for the whole family to enjoy together.

-In terms of sights and attractions for the kids, Calaway Park is western Canada's largest outdoor amusement park, and is open seven days a week.
-Featuring 33 rides and rollercoasters, live magic shows and musical performances, the kids are sure to have an unforgettable day.
+Calaway Park is western Canada's largest outdoor amusement park and is open seven days a week.
+Featuring 33 rides and rollercoasters, live magic shows and musical performances, the kids are sure to have an unforgettable day here.

 Parents will also be delighted to know that children in Calgary are strongly encouraged to partake in organised, coordinated extra-curricular activities.
-These activities include sports such as ice hockey, soccer, baseball, swimming and gymnastics; dance, music and theatre lessons; and boy scout and girl guide clubs.
+These activities include sports such as ice hockey, soccer, baseball, swimming and gymnastics.
+There are also dance, music and theatre lessons, as well as boy scout and girl guide clubs.
 Children's summer camps are also a popular institution in Calgary – offering kids the chance to spend a few weeks of their school vacation out in nature, learning new skills and making new friends.

 Expats moving to Calgary with children will find the well-established support group, Parents and Children Together (PACT), is a great network for meeting other parents and sourcing information.

 ►For ideas for a good day out with the kids take a look at our See and Do in Calgary page

 ►Read our Healthcare in Calgary page to learn more about the medical facilities available in the city

 "There is so much to enjoy as a family in Calgary and we have really enjoyed getting out and exploring.
 The bike paths and forested areas in and around the city are great for getting outdoors as a family and being in nature – if you’re lucky you’ll also spot some of the beautiful wildlife that roam freely, including deer, moose, squirrels, hares, beavers, and even coyotes and bears."